 Brownie Stuffed Chocolate Chip Cookies

 5 from 1 vote

-Brownie Stuffed Chocolate Chip Cookies – Deliciously thick and chewy chocolate chip cookies that are filled with gooey, fudgy brownie batter.
-The ultimate cookie that combines two classic favourites!
+Brownie Stuffed Chocolate Chip Cookies – Thick, chewy chocolate chip cookies stuffed with a gooey brownie centre.
+The ultimate dessert for chocolate lovers.

 Brownie Stuffed Chocolate Chip Cookies

 Looking for more stuffed cookies?
-Check out my Peanut Butter Stuffed Chocolate Cookies, and my Nutella Stuffed Chocolate Chip Cookies.
+Check out my Peanut Butter Stuffed Chocolate Cookies and my Nutella Stuffed Chocolate Chip Cookies.

+Brownie Stuffed Chocolate Chip Cookies